grrazzlle/FacebookMarketingTool/README.md

   ## Description

   This is a Facebook Interest Finder.
-It uses a Node and Express server.
-It uses Handlebars.js as the template engine.
-It is backed by a MySQL database with a Sequelize ORM.
-It uses protected API keys in Node with environment variables
+It uses a Server-side APIs, is interactive, with a polished UI, and meets good quality coding standards.

   ## Table of contents